 - Completed Research Proposal Clearance form

 Internal closing dates are usually 4 weeks before the external closing date.
-This allows the Research Grants Administration and Funding office to assist with any feedback or amendments.
+This allows Research Grants and Contracts to assist with any feedback or amendments.

 6. Respond to Feedback

-Research Grants Administration and Funding office staff will check through your application and all documentation to ensure all necessary information and criteria has been met.
+Research Grants and Contracts staff will check through your application and all documentation to ensure all necessary information and criteria has been met.

 You will need to make any requested amendments and then certify the application in RGMS and submit to RAO.

 7. Final submisson

-The Research Grants Administration and Funding office will then certify and submit your finalised application to the NHMRC.
+Research Grants and Contracts will then certify and submit your finalised application to the NHMRC.